Thomas Römer: University of Lausanne

-Since 1993, he was professor of Biblical Hebrew at the faculty of theology and science of religions in the University of Lausanne, as well as at the Institut romand des sciences bibliques (IRSB) 12 which was attached to him.
-In 2003, he was contacted by French authorities, when Jacques Chirac tried to clarify George W. Bush's allusions to the biblical prophecies on "Gog and Magog" a few weeks before the invasion of Iraq, to which he gave a biblical note on this apocalyptic prophecy.
+Since 1993, he was a professor of Biblical Hebrew at the Faculty of Theology and Science of Religions at the University of Lausanne, as well as at the Institut romand des sciences bibliques (IRSB), which is affiliated with the university.
+In 2003, French authorities contacted him when President Jacques Chirac sought clarification about George W. Bush's references to the biblical prophecies of "Gog and Magog", made a few weeks before the invasion of Iraq.
+He provided a biblical analysis of this apocalyptic prophecy.

 Collège de France

 In 2007, at the invitation of the assyriologist Jean-Marie Durand, Thomas Römer was appointed professor at the Collège de France where he held the chair "Milieux Bibliques": it was the first time that the term "Bible" appeared in a title of a research program of the College de France.

-Since 2013, he has directed the UMR 7192 "Near East-Caucasus: languages, archeology, cultures".
-Became vice-president of the assembly of professors of the College de France in 2015, he was elected the following year a foreign associate of the Académie des Inscriptions et Belles-Lettres, in the chair of the medievalist Peter Lewis.
+Since 2013, he has directed "Near East-Caucasus: languages, archeology, cultures" research unit at the Collège de France.
+In 2016 he was elected as a foreign associate of the Académie des Inscriptions et Belles-Lettres, in the chair of the medievalist Peter Lewis.

-His work has contributed to deeply renewing the understanding of the formation and dating of the Pentateuch as well as of the constitution of Jewish traditions on Abraham and Moses in particular.
+His work has contributed to renewing the understanding of the formation and dating of the Pentateuch as well as of the constitution of Jewish traditions on Abraham and Moses in particular.
 Thus, his work The So-Called Deuteronomistic History, published in English in 2005 and translated into several languages, marks a milestone in the history of Deuteronomist research.
-In January 2019, he made the cover of the popular science journal for the general public Sciences et Avenir for his philological and archaeological work on the Ark of the Covenant and his participation in excavations at the archaeological site of Kiriath Yearim (near Abu Gosh in Israel).
+In January 2019, he made the cover of the popular science journal for the general public Sciences et Avenir for his philological and archaeological work on the Ark of the Covenant and his participation in excavations at the archaeological site of Kiriath-Jearim in Israel.

 From 2015 to 2019, Römer was Vice-President of the Assembly of Professors of the Collège de France.
 On 1 September 2019 he was appointed administrator of the Collège de France, succeeding Alain Prochiantz.
 Of German and Swiss nationality, he became the first foreigner to head the Collège de France.